 This book takes the ideas and methods of Roads of Excess and “performs” them in a more poetic and somewhat bolder mode.
 I begin by observing that as recent domestic and geopolitical events have become increasingly dominated by intolerant forms of religious thought and action, the critical study of religion continues to find itself largely ignored in the public square.
 Caught between those who assert that its principle purpose is to reflect the perspectives of those who believe (the model of representation and benevolent faith) and those who assert that its only proper place is to expose these same worldviews as deceptive social and economic mechanisms of power (the model of reductionism and reason), the discipline has generally failed to find a truly audible voice.
 Rejecting both of these modes of knowing as insufficient to the radical subject that is religion, I offer here another possibility, that of the serpent’s gift.
 Such a gift hisses a form of gnosis, that is, a deeply critical approach to religion that is at the same time profoundly engaged with the altered states of consciousness and energy that are naively literalized by the proponents of faith and too quickly dismissed by the proponents of pure reason.
 Beware of this book.
 It bites.

-The second half of my writing career (roughly, 2005 to the present) includes Esalen (2007), Authors of the Impossible (2010), Mutants and Mystics (2011) and Secret Body (2017).
+The second cycle of my writing career (roughly, 2005 to 2017) includes Esalen (2007), Authors of the Impossible (2010), Mutants and Mystics (2011) and Secret Body (2017).
 This cycle hones in on subjects like the history of the California human potential movement, the irreducible nature of mind beyond body and brain, the rise of the paranormal in the intellectual history of the West (particularly around Cambridge, Harvard, and Duke), the numinous dimensions of horror, the Cold War distortions, racial complexities, and finally religious

 nature of the UFO phenomenon of the second half of the twentieth century, and a new emergent mythology or “Super Story” involving what I have called the new “biological gods.”
 The latter are powerful presences in the environment that are now being read, including and especially by professional scientists who have encountered them, as actual invisible “species” instead of as traditional angels, demons or gods.